Yufei-L/2019-431/README.md

 The class will be held on Tuesdays and Thursdays from 1:00 - 2:15 PM in Room E321-323 of the Robbins Building at the CWRU School of Medicine, starting on 2019-08-27.

-# EVERYTHING ON THIS SITE is SUBJECT TO MEANINGFUL CHANGE between now and the start of the course on AUGUST 27.
+# EVERYTHING ON THIS SITE WILL CHANGE between now and the start of the course on AUGUST 27.

-That means everything.
-I've put up a lot of materials in various stages of revision.
+That means everything from the assignments to the textbooks is a work in progress, and cannot be counted on yet.
+As things finalize, I'll make that clear.
+For now, everything is subject to change.

 ## Contact Us